Coque Malla

-Jorge "Coque" Malla (born 22 October 1969, in Madrid) is a Spanish musician and actor, frontman of the group Los Ronaldos (Founded in 1985).
+Jorge Malla Valle (born 22 October 1969, in Madrid), better known as Coque Malla, is a Spanish musician and actor, frontman of the group Los Ronaldos (founded in 1985).
 His mother was the actress Amparo Valle, who died on 29 September 2016.

 Filmography

 He starred in the 1994 film Todo es mentira with Penélope Cruz, and in the 1998 film Nothing in the Fridge alongside María Esteve.
 He won a Goya Award for Best Original Song ("Este es el momento") in the film Campeones.